 E) Confirm the need for the crown with a second opinion.

-Different dentists have different skills and abilities and also different training and clinical experiences.
-A second dentist may have varying views or insights regarding what they feel can be an appropriate treatment approach for your tooth.
+Different dentists have different skills and abilities, and also different training and clinical experiences.
+A second dentist may have varying views or insights regarding what they feel can be an appropriate treatment for your tooth.

 F) Have the tooth extracted.

-This seemingly cheapest and simplest solution is often the most expensive and worst choice in the long run.
+This seemingly cheapest and simplest alternative is often the most expensive and worst choice in the long run.

 So to avoid these types of complications, your dentist will probably recommend to you that you replace any tooth that has been extracted with an artificial one.
 Replacing a missing tooth (using a dental implant, bridge, removable partial denture) can easily cost more than simply having a crown placed.